mattermost/docs/source/playbooks/work-with-playbooks.rst

 1. Go to **product menu > Playbooks**.
 2. Find the playbook you want to edit.

-   - Only public playbooks and private playbooks of which you are a member are listed.
-System Admins have unrestricted access to all playbooks on the team.
+   - Only public playbooks and private playbooks that you're a member of are listed.
+System admins have unrestricted access to all playbooks on the team.

 3. Select the name of the playbook.